 You should have easy and frequent access to your Alderman.
 I live and work in Union Square.
 I will hold frequent office hours and return your phone calls.
 Above all, I believe that holding political office is a public service – not a career.

 I’m not accepting any contributions from real estate developers because I believe your alderman should only work for you.
 Your voice as a resident of Somerville should help define how Somerville evolves, and then the city can find developers who will fit into that vision.

 It doesn't hurt the seller in any way–and it doesn't cost the city a dime.
-It has worked in cities like Washington DC and it can work here in Somerville.
+It has worked in cities like Washington D.C. and it can work here in Somerville.

-Community Land Trusts: These organizations help tenants purchase properties by reducing the costs, since their mortgage only need cover the building and not the land beneath it.
-This is another proven method for preserving affordable housing over the long haul while putting community members and residents in the driver's seat in terms of governing their own neighborhood.
+These organizations help tenants purchase properties by reducing costs, since their mortgage only needs to cover the building and not the land beneath it.
+This is another proven method for preserving affordable housing while putting community members and residents in the driver's seat in terms of governing their own neighborhood.